-For small and single value changes the Command Interface of Viz Artist can be used.
+For small and single value changes the Command Interface of Viz Engine can be used.
 For example, to update a headline in a Scene.

-MPORTANT!
+IMPORTANT!
 A command operation can block the renderer.
 If there are too many commands, within a small time, or commands containing a large amount of data, are sent, this can result in not rendering real-time anymore.

-Note: Vizrt do not recommend this as a method for data import.
+A Note: Vizrt do not recommend this as a method for data import.

 Any external program should consider the performance of the single or all connected Viz Engines.
 If there is a burst of thousands of SHM variables this can have implications on the Viz Engine rendering performance (Current (CUR) and Maximum (MAX)).

-A full list of commands is at:

-· <viz install folder>\Documentation\CommandInterface\index.html
+A full list of commands is located at <viz install folder>\Documentation\CommandInterface\index.html

-Note: From the list of commands, the commands, CLEAR, DELETE_ELEMENT and PURGE_ELEMENT will only work when sent through the command interface of Viz Artist.
+⚠ Note: From the list of commands, the commands, CLEAR, DELETE ELEMENT and PURGE\ELEMENT only works when sent through the command interface of Viz Engine.

-MPORTANT!
-The command CLEAR must be run on each Engine where the MAP is to be reset (VIZ_COMMUNICATIONMAP CLEAR).
+⚠ IMPORTANT!
+The command CLEAR must be run on each Engine where the MAP is to be reset (VIZ\COMMUNICATION\MAP CLEAR).

-Whenever a new entry is made in the map (a new key-value pair) or values are changed, then the change is propagated to the other Viz Engines through a database messaging service to update the local copy of each Viz Engine's map (this only works when sent over the general communication port of Viz Engine (default port 6100)).
+Whenever a new entry is made in the map (a new key-value pair) or values are changed, then the change is propagated to the other Viz Engines through a database messaging service to update the local copy of each Viz Engine's map (this only works when sent over the general communication port of Viz Engine.
+The default port is 6100).